Thumbnail

 Health and Human Services

-Combine fascinating coursework and meaningful fieldwork as you pursue a human serves degree or in preparation for a graduate-level social work degree.
+Combine coursework and meaningful fieldwork as you pursue a health science or human services degree in preparation for a meaningful career or graduate-level studies.

-Assumption University’s Human Services and Rehabilitation Studies (HSRS) program provides a strong foundation for work in a variety of health, disability and human service-related fields such as organizations providing services to children, adolescents, adults and older adults.
-A distinctive aspect of the curriculum is its unique full-time, semester-long internship program.
+Assumption University’s Health and Human Services Department with its majors, minor, and concentrations, provides a strong foundation for work in a variety of healthcare and human service-related fields such as organizations providing services to children, adolescents, adults and older adults.
+A distinctive aspect of the curriculum is its unique internship program.

-If you would like to pursue a career to make a meaningful difference in people’s lives, the bachelor’s degree in human services and rehabilitation studies is an excellent choice.
-Assumption’s program is unique in that it combines a strong liberal arts education with professional skills training that will enable you to serve a wide range of client populations with various behavioral, emotional, physical, rehabilitation and social needs.
+If you would like to pursue a career to make a meaningful difference in people’s lives, the bachelor’s degree in health science or human services is an excellent choice.
+Assumption’s program is unique in that it combines a strong liberal arts education with professional skills training that will enable you to serve a wide range of client populations with various behavioral, emotional, physical, and social needs.
 Our faculty will work closely with you to help you navigate your academic and career goals.

-A significant distinction of Assumption’s HSRS curriculum is a required internship that enables students to develop and refine the knowledge, skills, and attitudes necessary for working as a human service professional.
+A significant distinction of Assumption’s Human Service’s curriculum is a required internship that enables students to develop and refine the knowledge, skills, and attitudes necessary for working as a human service professional.
 Students complete a 400-hour internship in a human service setting where they are supported and supervised by a faculty member as well as other personnel.
+Students in Health Science also complete a supported and supervised internship of 200 hours.

 Health and Human Services Faculty